 Prepare table leaders to facilitate discussions at the tables.

-Learning Experience: Symbols of the Easter Candle—Families with Children and Adolescents
+Activity

-[spoken text] Use these or similar words to introduce the activity:
+1. Use these or similar words to introduce the activity:

 All Easter candles do not look exactly alike, but they do have certain things in common.
 There are particular symbols that you can find on every Easter candle.
 We will take some time to explore the meaning of those symbols as each family or table group makes a model of an Easter candle.

-Distribute Easter candle-making supplies.
+2. Distribute Easter candle-making supplies.